NilanjanaLodh/OpenPrinting_CUPS_Backend/README.md

 # PrintDialog_Backend

+Contains the project I'm pursuing as a part of GSOC'17 This project basically has two major components
-Contains implementation of the CUPS and IPP Backends for the Common Printing Dialog Project (as a part of GSoC 2017) This README just contains information on building and running the project.
+- implementation of the CUPS and IPP Backends for the Common Printing Dialog Project(/CUPS_src)
+- the frontend and backend CPD interface libraries (/src) This README just contains information on building and running the project.
 For more details see [Project Wiki](https://github.com/NilanjanaLodh/PrintDialog_Backend/wiki  "Project Wiki")

 Build and installation
 ----
+You first need to compile and install the CPD Library; This is one of the dependencies of the backends and frotends.<br/>
+- make lib   _(Compiles the libraries)_
-- make gen   _(Generates the interface code from the interface definition)_
+- sudo make install-lib _(Installs the libraries)_

+Then, you can build the rest of the project:  <br/>
-- make
+- make _(Compiles the cups backend and the sample frontend)_
 - sudo make install _(Installs the backends)_

-- make release  _(Generates the headers and libraries in the /release folder)_
+Also, the __(make release)__ command places all the library files into a separate /release folder.

 Running